qteatime/kate/README.md

 $ node make all
 ```

 After this you should have a working Kate.
-You can either use `node make desktop:run` to run it as an Electron app, or start a server on the `www` folder and point your favourite webkit\* browser there.
+You can either use `node make desktop:run` to run it as an Electron app, or start a server on the `www` folder and point a modern browser there.

 You should see a screen similar to the screenshot above, but without any cartridges.
 Drag the `hello.kart` file from the `examples/` folder and drop it over the console to install it.
 Then either click the game or use the keyboard/virtual buttons to play.

-> It's a goal for it to work on non-webkit-based browsers, but I have not tested it there yet.

 ## Examples